 - Getting into business

 Many former employees have entered into and managed very successful businesses.
 Business is a satisfying minefield if one is tenacious enough to navigate the terrain.
 The retrenched employee can apply the retirement benefits and savings to a business.
 This business will not only employ him/her but also generate cash flow for his/her uses.
 The greatest challenge in this area for employees is their background.
 Employment is a field where the rules (in the form of policies and procedures written in manuals) are well known and strictly enforced.
-An employee therefore is disadvantaged when he/she enters into a world where there are no rules.
-In the real business world, price undercutting, shortcuts and technical know-who are common place amongst other cut-throat techniques in the quest for customers.
+An employee, therefore, is disadvantaged when he/she enters into a world where there are no rules.
+In the real business world, price undercutting, shortcuts, and technical know-how are commonplace amongst other cut-throat techniques in the quest for customers.

 The retrenched employee should therefore enter into business:

 - Which he/she has tried before and knows it can succeed.
 In trying the business, he/she has understood the challenges and knows how to overcome them.

 - He/she has a passion for.
 Now there is no boss to check on whether you go to work or not and also at what time.
 The retrenched employee needs to get involved in a business that will motivate him/her to wake up early in the morning.

 In starting a business, one is advised to:

 - Start small and grow – learn the ropes as the business grows.
 If it doesn’t work out, you still have some money you can invest in another one.

 - Pay up all the necessary obligations first or put aside an amount equivalent to 6 months’ living expenses – school fees, rent, water, electricity, and food are some of the household expenses that can give a retrenchee sleepless nights if not provided for.